Sushmita1205/Product_Category_prediction/README.md

 Source code - https://github.com/Sushmita1205/Product_Category_prediction/blob/main/Product_Category_Prediction.ipynb

-## **NOTE: Sometimes when we try to open our ‘.ipnb’ file in github repository then we get ‘Sorry, something went wrong.
+## **NOTE: Sometimes when we try to open our ‘.ipynb’ file in github repository then we get ‘Sorry, something went wrong.
 Reload?’**

 ### **Solution For the above problem:-**